Login

 1. After selecting a StackOne project, you will see the Webhooks section in the left-hand-side menu.

-2. You can now create and configure a new webhook by clicking the Add Webhook button
+2. Create and configure a new webhook by clicking the Add Webhook button

 3. Input in the Webhook URL field a valid URL that StackOne should send a request to whenever one of the previously selected event occurs.

-4. Select the events that your webhook should be triggered on.
+4. Select the events that your webhook should be triggered on (native or synthetic events)

-1. StackOne leverages synthetic webhooks by polling the underlying provider records every hour and comparing stored hashes.
+2. Synthetic Eevents: StackOne periodically polls the underlying provider records every hour and comparing stored hashes.
 The poll time can be adapted based on your needs and no PII is stored as part of this process.

 5. Finally, click on the Save Webhook button.
-You should now see the Webhook on the webhooks page.
+You should now see your newly configured Webhook on the webhooks page.

 6. Take note of the webhook secret displayed in the webhook listing page as it will allow you to authenticate more securely webhooks coming from StackOne